camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ### Copying a List

-It is possible to copy a list by reassigning it to a new variable in the following way: list2 = list1.
+Assigning `list2 = list1` does not create a new list.
+Both variables refer to the same list.
 Now, list2 is a reference of list1, any changes we make in list2 will also modify the original, list1.
-But there are lots of case in which we do not like to modify the original instead we like to have a different copy.
-One of way of avoiding the problem above is using _copy()_.
+If you need an independent shallow copy, use `copy()`.

 ```py
 # syntax